 Located on Ocean Avenue is a six-acre urban oasis known as Tongva Park designed by architect extraordinaire James Corner, the brains behind the creation of New York’s High Line Park.
 Tongva Park features an amphitheater, fountains, a playground, and plenty of picnic areas that both locals and visitors love.
 The stunning views of the Pacific aren’t too shabby either.

 Last but not least, Santa Monica is making its name in the art world.
 The beach city currently has the second largest collection of galleries per square foot in America (after New York City).
-From the Bergamot Station, which houses 30 galleries, to the Santa Monica Art Studios, which is a 22,000 square-foot hangar featuring Arena 1 gallery, Santa Monica is a true hub for art.
+Bergamot Station, a true hub for art, houses 30 galleries.

 A number of notable people call Santa Monica their birth city.
 They include legendary child actress Shirley Temple, funny man Jack Black, Academy Award winner Anjelica Huston, original Spider-Man Tobey Maguire and activist Jamie Lee Curtis.